 We maintain defined benefit pension plans covering employees who meet age and service requirements.
 While some of our plans have been frozen, our net pension liability and cost is materially affected by the discount rate used to measure pension obligations, the longevity and actuarial profile of our workforce, the level of plan assets available to fund those obligations and the actual and expected long-term rate of return on plan assets.
-Significant changes in investment performance or a change in the portfolio mix of invested assets can result in corresponding increases and decreases in the valuation of plan assets, particularly equity securities, or in a change in the expected return on plan assets.
-Assets available to fund the pension and other postemployment benefit obligations of our plans as of December 31, 2018 were approximately \$287.5 million, or approximately \$86.6 million less than the measured pension benefit obligation on a GAAP basis.
+Significant changes in investment performance or a change in the portfolio mix of invested assets can result in corresponding increases and decreases in the valuation of plan assets, particularly equity securities, or in a change in the expected rate of return on plan assets.
+Assets available to fund the pension and other postemployment benefit obligations of our plans as of December 31, 2019 were approximately \$337.6 million, or approximately \$76.4 million less than the measured pension benefit obligation on a GAAP basis.
 In addition, any changes in the discount rate could result in a significant increase or decrease in the valuation of pension obligations, affecting the reported funded status of our pension plans as well as the net periodic pension cost in the following years.
-Similarly, changes in the expected return on plan assets can result in significant changes in the net periodic pension cost in the following years.